 Managing Knowledge of Construction Project Management Acronyms

 Depending on your construction operations, a working glossary of construction acronyms and terms may be useful for employees, as well as clients, subcontractors, and other business partners.
-Fluix is a powerful and scalable platform with several applications for construction project management.
+Fluix is a powerful and scalable platform with various features for construction project management.
 It requires no special coding and works on mobile devices, such as tablets and smartphones.

 For teams that involve remote and co-located staff, Fluix keeps you connected for automated workflows, form filling, and electronic document distribution.
 Learn more about how Fluix can help you manage knowledge related to architectural, engineering, and construction abbreviations lists.
 You don’t need a credit card to start a free, no-obligation 14-day trial today.